Breaking Down and Building Up: Mixture of Skill-Based Vision-and-Language Navigation Agents: Methodology

 \section{Methodology}

-We propose a framework, \textbf{SkillNav}, for VLN that coordinates a set of atomic skill-based agents to solve navigation tasks.
+We propose \textbf{SkillNav}, a framework that coordinates a set of agents, each trained for a specific atomic skill, to solve the navigation problem.
 SkillNav enhances generalization by treating navigation as a composition of atomic skills rather than a direct language-to-action mapping.
-This design mirrors how humans transfer sub-skills across unfamiliar situations, preventing overfitting to specific trajectories and enabling systematic reuse of skills across environments and instruction styles.
-As shown in Figure~\ref{fig:architecture}, the framework comprises three components: a temporal reordering module for instruction decomposition, a VLM-based router for skill selection, and a set of skill-specific agents.
-Each agent is built upon the DUET architecture and trained with tailored synthetic data to make skill-conditioned decisions.
-This section introduces the proposed skill taxonomy, skill-specific synthetic dataset construction, and reasoning framework for acquiring these modular skills.
+This design mirrors how humans transfer sub-skills across unfamiliar situations, preventing overfitting to complex trajectories and enabling systematic reuse of skills across environments and instruction styles.
+As shown in Figure~\ref{fig:architecture}, the framework comprises two key components: a VLM-based router that performs temporal reordering, subgoal localization, and skill selection, and a set of skill-specific agents.
+Each agent is built upon the DUET architecture and trained with tailored synthetic data to make skill-conditioned decisions, as detailed in this section.